judgels/judgels/docs/operator/sandalphon/problem-programming.rst

-.. _ops_sandalphon_managing-programming-problems:

 Managing programming problems
 =============================

-Currently, only **blackbox**-type programming problems are supported.
+A programming problem here is a typical **blackbox** competitive programming problem.
 Blackbox means that contestant submissions are graded based on the outputs on the provided **test cases**.
 The submission source code is not checked.

+Currently, the allowed programming languages are Pascal, C, C++, and Python 3 only.

 The specific configuration for programming problems can be found in **Grading** tab.